The government has set out its approach to avoiding a hard border between Northern Ireland and Ireland if the UK leaves the EU without a deal.

 This government is committed to the Belfast Agreement and to do everything in our power to ensure no return to a hard border between Northern Ireland and Ireland.

-Today we are confirming a strictly unilateral, temporary approach to checks, processes and tariffs in Northern Ireland.
-This would apply if the UK leaves the EU without a deal on 12 April.
+We are confirming a strictly unilateral, temporary approach to checks, processes and tariffs in Northern Ireland.
+This would apply if the UK leaves the EU without a deal.

 The UK government would not introduce any new checks or controls on goods at the land border between Ireland and Northern Ireland, including no customs requirements for nearly all goods.

 The UK temporary import tariff announced would therefore not apply to goods crossing from Ireland into Northern Ireland.

 We would only apply a small number of measures strictly necessary to comply with international legal obligations, protect the biosecurity of the island of Ireland, or to avoid the highest risks to Northern Ireland businesses - but these measures would not require checks at the border.

 Because these are unilateral measures, they only mitigate the impacts from exit that are within the UK government’s control.
 These measures do not set out the position in respect of tariffs or processes to be applied to goods moving from Northern Ireland to Ireland.

 We recognise that Northern Ireland’s businesses will have concerns about the impact that this approach would have on their competitiveness.
 That is why we remain determined to secure a deal and an orderly exit from the EU.